 Building Information Modelling, or BIM, ensures the planning, design, and construction phases of a project are highly efficient and collaborative.
 LandScope utilises terrestrial laser scanning and mobile lidar to rapidly collect survey data which can then be used to create a highly accurate BIM-ready Revit model.
-Our in-house 3D modelling and BIM capabilities enable us to support all sectors including construction, civil engineering, plant, architecture, and structural.
+Our in-house 3D modelling and BIM capabilities enable us to provide professional 3D BIM modelling services to support all sectors including construction, civil engineering, plant, architecture, and structural.

 WHAT IS BIM?

 Building Information Modelling (BIM) is a process for generating, storing, and managing digital information for all objects and elements of a building or structure throughout its life.
 BIM allows multiple stakeholders to collaborate on the planning, design, and construction of infrastructure within one intelligent 3D model and can span into the operation and management of the building once construction has been completed.

 The information within a BIM model is shared through a collaborative online space known as a Common Data Environment (CDE) and can be used throughout all stages of a building’s life from inception through to operation, renovation, and even demolition.

 - Mitigate risk through the provision of reliable, accurate, and highly detailed data

 - Reduce cost and avoid downtime associated with construction rework or site revisits